-When you suffer from migraines or migraine-type headaches, it can feel like a huge vise is gripping your head and neck applying an immense amount of pressure that just won’t let up.
-Many of you suffer this excruciating pain several days a week, and whether this happens to you every week or a few times a year, there’s a good chance that Botox could help eliminate a major portion of your suffering.
+When you suffer from migraines or migraine-type headaches, it can feel like a huge vise is gripping your head and neck and applying an immense amount of pressure that just won’t let up.
+Many suffer this excruciating pain often, and whether this happens to you every week or a few times a year, there’s a good chance Botox could help eliminate a major portion of your suffering.

-We routinely help our patients reduce and eliminate migraines and headaches.
+We routinely help our patients reduce and eliminate discomfort from TMD, migraines, and headaches.
 Some of our patients are now headache free after decades of suffering.
-They suddenly get much more enjoyment in life, and it’s a pleasure for us to play a part in that.
-Even if your migraines or headaches are more complex and involve more than just your muscles, Botox can eliminate the portion of your pain that comes from these muscles and might offer you some relief from your suffering.
+They get more enjoyment out of life, and it’s a pleasure for us to play a part in that.
+Even if your migraines or headaches are more complex and involve more than just your muscles, Botox can eliminate the portion of your pain that comes from these muscles and might offer you relief from your suffering